mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 We have been using our version for a number of months and our conclusion is that using the `go vet` tool is an excellent opportunity to improve your code.
-In addition extending it allows you to define your own patterns and maintain the consistency of your code.
+In addition, extending it allows you to define your own patterns and maintain the consistency of your code.
 With our open source culture you can find our implementations at our [mattermost-govet](https://github.com/mattermost/mattermost-govet) repository.
-If you see yourself asking for the same changes in the PRs all the time, you can probably consider using `go vet` to detect the issue/s automatically.
+If you see yourself asking for the same changes in PRs all the time, you can probably consider using `go vet` to detect the issues automatically.

 Once the patterns are created you can apply them whenever you want, maybe by hand from time to time, maybe as a Git hook, maybe enforced by the CI, maybe